 - Attributing iOS Safari Smart App Banners: Safari implements a Smart App Banner feature providing a standardized way to promote apps in the Apple App Store.
 Use this ONLY if you don't plan to use Smart Banners for your websites (which is the better option).

 Email service providers (ESPs)

 ESP email campaigns for mobile app users can cause attribution and deep linking issues.

-To overcome those issues and work with the ESPs, you need to follow their exact integration steps.
+To overcome those issues and work with the ESPs, you must follow their exact integration steps.

 Find the list of articles for supported ESPs here.

 - OneLink is not supported by the Facebook mobile app install objective, where only Facebook App Links are accepted.